peppelinux/django-ldap-academia-ou-manager/README.md

  - We use custom django-ldapdb fork because readonly fields like createTimestamps and other are fautly on save in the official django-ldapdb repo.
 [See related PR](https://github.com/django-ldapdb/django-ldapdb/pull/185);
  - ListFields doesn't handle properly **verbose_name**.
 It depends on the form class, we use our fork for elude this;
  - Aggregate lookup for evaluating min max on records, this come from django-ldapdb;

+** stupid thing**
- - too many connection from django-ldapdb backends, fixed in forked django-ldapdb version as follow:
+too many connection from django-ldapdb backends could be fixed in django-ldapdb but it will not work in multi threaded environment such wsgi context!

 ````
 # backeds.ldap.base#237